-Last but not least on this list is the only wool batting from Hobbs.
+Last but not least on this list is the best wool batting for hand quilting from Hobbs.
 Wool batting is a much heavier alternative to cotton battings.

 In terms of price, although there isn’t much difference between the two, the wool battings do cost a bit more.
 If wool is your thing, then this one is worth checking out.